Holomorphic Cartan geometries and rational curves: Quotienting by the new structure group

-By Proposition~\vref{proposition:StableMaps}, there is a compact connected component of the orbifamily of stable rational trees through $o_H \in G/H$, so that this family maps surjectively to the blade $H' o_H \subset G/H$.
-By development, the blades of $M$ are all identified with $H' o_H$, so we can assume that all of the maps $f_n$ come from developments of this family via the various frames $e_n$.
-By compactness of the orbivariety, a subsequence of these $f_n$ converges in Gromov--Hausdorff sense to a limiting stable rational tree $f : T \to M$ with a path from $e$ to $e'$.
-The development of $f$ via $e$ must lie in $H' o_H$, so we see that $e'=eg$ for some $g \in H'$. \end{proof}
+By definition of \(H'\), we can find a sequence of rational trees \(f_n \colon T_n \to M\), with \(f_n\) passing through \(m_n\), so that there is a path in \(f_n^* E\) from \(e_n\) to \(e_n g_n\).
+By Proposition~\ref{prop-kollar}, we can choose all of these trees to live in the same proper flat family over a compact parameter space.
+After perhaps slightly perturbing the various \(e_n\) and \(g_n\), we can choose these trees \(f_n\) to have a uniform bound on their number of rational curve components.
+We can even demand that every one of these trees has a single component, by Lemma~\vref{lemma:tree.to.curve}.
+By the compactness of the components of the Douady spaces, we can therefore replace these trees by a convergent subsequence converging to a rational tree (perhaps with some larger number of rational curve components).
+The limit is a rational tree \(f \colon T \to M\) so that \(f^* E\) contains both \(e\) and \(e'\).
+The development of \(f\) via \(e\) lies in \(H' x_0\), so we see that \(e'=eg\) for some \(g \in H'\). \end{proof}

-Returning to the proof of the theorem, clearly $R$ is an immersed submanifold of $E \times E$, since the map $(e,g) \mapsto (e,eg)$ is a local biholomorphism to $R$.
-Moreover, this map is 1-1, since $H'$ acts freely.
-Therefore $R \subset E \times E$ is a closed set and a submanifold.
-Therefore $E/H'$ admits a unique smooth structure as a smooth manifold for which $E \to E/H'$ is a smooth submersion (see Abraham and Marsden \cite[p.
-262]{Abraham/Marsden:1978}).
+Returning to the proof of the theorem, \(S\) is an immersed submanifold of \(E \times E\), since the map \((e,g) \mapsto (e,eg)\) is a local biholomorphism to \(S\).
+Moreover, this map is 1-1, since \(H'\) acts freely.
+Therefore \(S \subset E \times E\) is a closed set and a submanifold.
+Therefore \(E/H'\) admits a unique smooth structure as a smooth manifold for which \(E \to E/H'\) is a smooth submersion \cite[p.
+262]{Abraham/Marsden:1978}.